Dev Guide

 Prerequisites

-• You need the API key from your invitation email.
+• The API key from your invitation email.

-• The OCP CLI requires the Node.js 18 JavaScript runtime environment.
+• Node.js 18 JavaScript runtime environment.
 Find your platform-specific installer here, or use your preferred Node version manager for the install.

-• The OCP CLI requires Yarn.
-Find global install instructions for Yarn here.
+• Yarn; find global install instructions for Yarn here.
 If you are on Windows, we suggest installing Yarn through Corepack, as described here.

 🚧